codecombat/codecombat/app/assets/markdown/1fhUnitOverview.md

 **Cinematic: Objects and Avatars** - Vega explains objects, methods, and arguments.

-**Interactive: Setting Art** - Students drag and drop parts of a code statement into the correct placement.
+**Concept Check: Setting Art** - Students drag and drop parts of a code statement into the correct placement.

 **Cinematic: Properties of Life** - Vega explains the setArt method.